 “There is an urgent need for a safe treatment for young people at risk of psychosis,” Bhattacharyya said.
 “One of the main advantages of cannabidiol is that it is safe and seems to be very well-tolerated, making it in some ways an ideal treatment.
 If successful, this trial will provide definitive proof of cannabidiol’s role as an antipsychotic treatment and pave the way for use in the clinic.”

-In the United States, 31 states and the District of Columbia — but not the federal government — have decriminalized or legalized marijuana for medical use.
+In the United States, the District of Columbia and over 30 states — but not the federal government — have decriminalized or legalized marijuana for medical use.

 Smoking or ingesting marijuana delivers a dose of both CBD and THC.